S-Carlos-Teixeira/pastry-fe/README.md

     cart = db.relationship("CartModel", back_populates= "products")
 ```
 ---
-* Routes / Controllers - the routers are straight foward and follow the RESTful convention.
+* Routes / Controllers - the routers are straightforward and follow the RESTful convention.
 The Controllers relly on the try exception block to handle errors and prevent the server from crashing.
-I also used ```if``` statments to check through the incoming data and return the appropriate response.
+I also used ```if``` statements to check through the incoming data and return the appropriate response.

 ```python
 @router.route("/product/<int:prod_id>", methods=["GET"])